 Jersey City is also about as close as you can get to NYC and still remain outside the city limits.
 With an eastern waterfront that faces the Hudson River, it offers glorious waterfront views.
 It’s also home to Liberty State Park, which is larger than Central Park and provides panoramic views of the Manhattan skyline, the Statue of Liberty, and Ellis Island.

-Named the second-most ethnically diverse city in the U.S. by Wallethub in 2024, Jersey City prides itself on being every bit as inclusive and culturally fascinating as NYC, too.
-A popular culinary destination with tastes from around the world, it’s home to Razza, which makes the best New York pizza, according to The New York Times.
-And you’ll find the largest planetarium in the Western Hemisphere at Jersey City’s Liberty Science Center
+Named the second-most ethnically diverse city in the U.S. by WalletHub in 2025, Jersey City prides itself on being every bit as inclusive and culturally fascinating as NYC, too.
+And you’ll find the largest planetarium in the Western Hemisphere at Jersey City’s Liberty Science Center.
+The town loves and supports the arts, too.
+Jersey City recently awarded over $1.1 million to 112 local artists and arts organizations through its Arts and Culture Trust Fund.
+Since 2020, the program has distributed $4 million to nearly 400 recipients, boosting the local creative economy.

 Other Top-Rated North Jersey Places Include: